spacelift-io/terraform-provider-spacelift/docs/data-sources/aws_integration.md

 - **external_id** (String) Custom external ID (works only for private workers).
 - **generate_credentials_in_worker** (Boolean) Generate AWS credentials in the private worker
 - **labels** (Set of String)
-- **legacy** (Boolean) Indicates if the integration was created via the legacy AWS stack integration functionality
 - **name** (String) Name of the AWS integration
 - **role_arn** (String) ARN of the AWS IAM role to attach